-This seminar, which will be taught through a combination of methods, including guest lectures from leading Canadian and international experts, will address a number of fascinating questions at the core of comparative health law, such as: What are the legal and ethical challenges associated with the use of Artificial Intelligence in healthcare delivery given AI's algorithmic capacity for racial and gender bias?
+This seminar, which will be taught through a combination of methods, including guest lectures from leading Canadian and international experts, will address a number of fascinating questions at the core of comparative health law, such as: What are the legal and ethical challenges associated with the use of Artificial Intelligence in healthcare delivery given Al's algorithmic capacity for racial and gender bias?
 How does the behaviour of powerful nations, including the USA and China, impact the functioning of global health organizations such as the World Health Organization?
 Are international agreements, such as the forthcoming Pandemic Treaty, effective instruments for fostering global solidarity and cooperation in public health emergencies?
+Can they facilitate the sharing of health data across nations during public health emergencies?
 Is there a right to health in a time of war?